 - Supportive, friendly and flexible work environment

-- Great rural location in the picturesque Bathurst
+- Great Rural Location in the picturesque regional NSW

 - Continuing, Full Time

-The School of Biomedical Sciences is located across CSU's Wagga Wagga, Bathurst, Dubbo, Orange and Port Macquarie campuses and is committed to enhancing its reputation as a high performing multidisciplinary unit by having academics focused on providing quality education and being actively involved in a variety of medical, biotechnology and research based programs that complement these courses.
+The School is committed to enhancing its reputation as a high performing multidisciplinary unit and seeks academics focused on providing quality education and being actively involved in the development of health professional education and health based research programs that complement these courses.

 CSU offers a great work-life balance, professional development opportunities and generous financial benefits.